 Presented by the City of Port Phillip, the St Kilda Film Festival showcases a variety of films from accomplished filmmakers and new talent.
 Supporting youth filmmakers and filmmaker development, it also is home to the country’s Top Short Film Competition, which qualifies films screened for Academy Awards submission.

-The Moro Spanish Film Festival will bring a curated selection celebrating Spanish culture, food, language and film, offering movie lovers a cinematic journey across Spain and Latin America.
+The Spanish Film Festival features around 30 films from Spain and Latin America, including star-studded dramas, comedies, and thrillers.
+The curated selection celebrates Spanish culture, food, language and film, offering movie lovers a cinematic journey across Spain and Latin America.
+Encore screenings of audience favourites offer the chance to catch up on the best of the fest.

 The Castlemaine Documentary Festival brings film to the countryside with a wealth of experiences including film, Q&As, live telecasts, and pop-up events.
 Top off your visit with a trip around Victoria's bustling Goldfields region.